Lowkey Meaning: What It Means in Text, Slang, and Everyday Conversation

 Example:

-Lowkey vs kind of / slightly — what’s the difference?
+Lowkey vs kind of / slightly — what is the difference?

 Example: